JarvisSan22/OPC-N3_python/README.md

 **update *varaibles.py***
 'nano variables.py'

--Update the RPI3 name (RPINAME)
+Update the RPI3 name (RPINAME)

--operation location (LOC), desired MODE: "LOG" or "GPS".
+operation location (LOC), desired MODE: "LOG" or "GPS".
 "LOG" is for static site recording to csv, "GPS" added the lat, lon and altitude to csv allowing for mobile sensing

--RUNNING sensors (RUNSEN) (Note: multiple OPC sensors can be added)

--The connection ports (RUNPORTS), if your not sure what port it is 'cd /dev/' then unplug and replug the OPC cable

--DHT setting, if DHT is connected set "DHTON" to "ON", and insert the DHT name in (DHTNAMES) and connected RPI pin in (DHTPINS)
+RUNNING sensors (RUNSEN) (Note: multiple OPC sensors can be added) The connection ports (RUNPORTS), if your not sure what port it is 'cd /dev/' then unplug and replug the OPC cable DHT setting, if DHT is connected set "DHTON" to "ON", and insert the DHT name in (DHTNAMES) and connected RPI pin in (DHTPINS)

 With all variables now set up hopefully correctly by just running start.py the attached OPC sensors will start logging